mandrasch/ddev-wp-groundstation/README.md

 # DDEV pull-wp

 Starting a new child theme?
-Just run `ddev install-wp`!
+Just run `ddev install-wp` and develop it in wp-content/themes/-folder!

 Scared a wordpress update will break your old site?
 Why not test it locally beforehand with `ddev pull-wp`?